 Other Ingredients: None

-We dug deep into the Medical Weight Loss Clinic ingredients to give you the details you need.
+We dug deep into the Medical Weight Loss Clinics to give you the details you need.

 To begin, calcium caseinate is taken form the casein in milk.
 It’s rich in protein, and is commonly found in all sorts of fitness shakes and weight-loss drinks.
 It’s even used in some coffee creamers and instant soups.

 What is it Supposed to Do?

 Well, calcium caseinate helps with muscle growth and repairs.
 It contains amino acids, which are the building blocks of protein.
 This ingredient also helps stave off hunger and should give you an energy boost.

 There is some research that has shown that calcium caseinate aids with weight reduction.
 For instance, “In one study published in 2009 in the International Journal of Obesity, researchers demonstrated that high-protein diets featuring casein were just as effective at producing long-term weight-loss and weight maintenance as diets featuring whey protein.”
 Furthermore, “if you use casein in your weight-loss plan, you’re likely to lose more body fat and retain more lean muscle, which can help you look leaner even if you lose less total weight.